califano-lab/GPU-ARACNE/README.md

 One more thing to think of: if during DPI, two edges are equally small, which one should we cut?

 Another note: interaction with itself is not taken care of, aka. the degenerated triangle is left without special consideration to reduce thread divergence.

+So far, the whole process from null model construction and data processing inequality takes around 3 minutes (including around 600 MB disk IO) with sample size of 200, gene number of 20000.
+Note that the Java multithread version running on 32 core computing cluster takes around 9 min (including disk IO).

 ## Bootstrapping